veggieboy/11-19-PointClass/README.md

 11-19-PointClass
 ================

+## Objectives
+- Understand how to represent an object's state as *fields*
+- Understand how to represent an object's behavior as instance *methods*
+- Be able to implement a class with *Accessors* and *Mutators*

+## Assignment

 Every class should be placed into its own file.
 In the directory "src", you will find two files PointMain.java and Point.java. **DO NOT** modify PointMain.java.
 Use the file Point.java to create a class named Point.
 A Point object stores the (x, y) coordinates of a position in two-dimensional space as integers. **HINT** - you can find most of this code in the reading pp 505-517.

 - Create two integer fields to store the coordinates of each instance of Point